jpaulm/javafbp-websockets/README.md

 Eclipse
 -------

-If you need to rebuild the project under Eclipse, you will need to add `tools.jar` from your current Java JDK `lib` directory to the `Properties/Java Build Path/Libraries`.
+To run or rebuild the project under Eclipse, you will need to add the JavaFBP and Java-WebSocket jar files in the `lib` directory to the `Properties/Java Build Path/Libraries` using the `Add JARs` function.

-If running this test under Eclipse, you can add `Java-WebSocket-1.3.4.jar` and `javafbp-4.1.0.jar` to Run/Debug Settings/Launch Configuration for `TestWebSockets`, once you have downloaded them.

-**OR**

-Add these two jar files to the `Properties/Java Build Path/Libraries` for your project.
+To rebuild the project under Eclipse, you will also need to add `tools.jar` from your current Java JDK.

 Closing down your test
 ---------

-Now go back to the input form, and click on `Stop WS`, and the server should come down, terminating the Web Server.
+Go back to the input form, and click on `Stop WS`, and the server should come down, terminating the Web Server.

 At the end of the run, you should see: